nancywen25/Name-Tagger/README.md

 # Name-Tagger
- a name tagger built using a MEMM classifier
+A name tagger built using a MEMM classifier

 ## Data